 The Washington Departments of Fish and Wildlife and Natural Resources, with funding from the federal government, developed this informational site.
+Currently, Washington Department of Fish and Wildlife, through their Estuary and Salmon Restoration Program, leads Shore Friendly and administers grants to local programs throughout Puget Sound.
 While the site includes information about regulations, it has no regulatory purpose.
 No information will be collected from you, and the site does not track users in any way.

 The site also supports concurrent efforts by local governments and nonprofits that are concerned about the health of Puget Sound.
-These include workshops for property owners and realtors, help with permitting, site visits by geotechnical engineers and landscape designers, and free permit-ready designs.
+These include workshops for property owners and realtors, help with permitting, site visits by licensed professionals with coastal expertise, and free permit-ready designs.
 You’ll find more information about these efforts in the Resources in Your Area section of this site.

 For more information on regional goals for reducing hard armor on Puget Sound, please see the Puget Sound Partnership’s page on shoreline armoring at www.psp.wa.gov/vitalsigns/shoreline_armoring.php.